Accused of Domestic Violence in Colorado? Here Are the Questions You Need to Ask Yourself

 Are You Legally Represented in the Way You Need?

 Impending divorce is a beast all its own.
-This complex legal process that can involve child custody, child support, visitation, alimony, and property division.
+This complex legal process can involve child custody, child support, visitation, alimony, and property division.
 The thing is, when domestic violence charges are involved, they are even more complicated.

 What is Your Best Path Forward?

 Trust us, though.
-When you make decisions based on what is best for you first good things naturally follow.
-Especially when you still have the well-being of your partner and family at the root of every decision — even when it means (not always, but sometimes) divorce.
+When you make decisions based on what is best for you first, good things naturally follow.
+Especially when you still have the well-being of your partner and family at the root of every decision—even when it means (not always, but sometimes) divorce.

 Remember, You Have Control of Your Future

-Colorado SPrings Domestic Violence Attorney
+Colorado Springs Domestic Violence Defense Attorney

 Don’t forget that you have control over your future regardless of previous situations with domestic violence.
-You may be going through some trying times, but learning from them and making sure you have appropriate legal representation to see you through, will help see you to the other side.
+You may be going through some trying times, but learning from them and making sure you have appropriate legal representation to see you through will help see you to the other side.

 About the Author:

 Andrew Bryant is a well-respected Colorado Springs criminal attorney who has been practicing in the area for years.
 A Colorado native, he returned to the home he loves after graduating from the University of Kentucky College of Law.
-Now, he uses the knowledge he gained as an El Paso County District Attorney to fight tirelessly for his clients’ rights.
+Now, he uses the knowledge he gained as an El Paso County District Attorney to fight tirelessly for his client’s rights.
 He is AV-Preeminent rated, has been recognized for his work by The National Trial Lawyers, and has been named to Best of the Springs lists by The Gazette for years.